M-M-AlyyanAhmed-A/NLP-Based-Twitter-Text-Analysis/README.md

 # Project Description
 The key functionalities of the project include:

-Data Loading: Reads Twitter text data from an external file stored on Google Drive.
+1. Data Loading: Reads Twitter text data from an external file stored on Google Drive.
-Text Preprocessing:
+2. Text Preprocessing:
+a.
 Sentence splitting
+b.
 Tokenization using nltk.word_tokenize
-N-gram model creation (likely for text prediction or language modeling) Probabilistic Language Modeling:
+c.
+N-gram model creation (likely for text prediction or language modeling)
+3. Probabilistic Language Modeling:
-Utilizes Lidstone smoothing for probability distributions Machine Learning:
+* Utilizes Lidstone smoothing for probability distributions
+4. Machine Learning:
-Uses train_test_split from sklearn (potentially for training/testing NLP models) The project might aim to perform language modeling, sentiment analysis, or text classification based on Twitter data.
+* Uses train_test_split from sklearn (potentially for training/testing NLP models) The project might aim to perform language modeling, sentiment analysis, or text classification based on Twitter data.